stackcats/adventofcode-badge/README.md

 [![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/stackcats/adventofcode-badge)

-Add your environment variable named `SESSION` value is your session id.
+Add your environment variable named `AOC_SESSION` value is your session id.

 Click deploy.
 See your domains to use the API!